Anshul986/GC_24_ARDUGEM_23-team1-/README.md

 # Concept:
- In this game, you control a paddle at the bottom of the screen to bounce a ball and hit the randomly generated blocks in space.
+ In this game, you control the Bar at the bottom of the screen to bounce a ball and hit the randomly generated blocks in space.
 Each hit to a block increases your score by +5 while each bounce given to the ball by the Bar increases your score by +1.
 If the ball fall off the bottom of the screen the game will be over.
 Let's dive into the details!